Skip to main content

 Overview

-This article takes a mall mini-program development project as an example, introducing the preparatory work in the WeChat mini-program development project process, the creation process of the mini-program, the functions of various files in the directory, and the cloud development functions to be used during development, such as cloud storage, cloud database, and cloud functions.
+This article uses a store mini program development project as an example to introduce the preparatory work during WeChat Mini Program development, the creation process of the mini program, the functionality of each file in the directory, and the cloud development features used during development, such as cloud storage, databases, and cloud functions.

 Note

-The source code materials involved in this example tutorial have all been properly authorized.
+The source code materials involved in this tutorial example have been properly authorized.

-The specific operation procedure can be divided into the following 4 steps.
-For more details, refer to the sample.
+The specific operation process can be divided into the following 4 steps.
+For more details, please refer to the example.

 Project Directory